We’ll dig deep into the health benefits of grapefruit – a fruit high in Vitamin C essential for our immune system.

 19. Stress Reliever and Lowers Blood Pressure

 Some people report that just smelling grapefruit can help them calm down and relax more.
-Under the hood, grapefruit definitely does work to relax blood vessels and lower blood pressure.
+Under the hood, grapefruit does work to relax blood vessels and lower blood pressure.

 20. Grapefruit Can Help Prevent Macular Degeneration and Promote Eye Health